This post is also available in: 日本語 (Japanese)

 - Run a Best Practice Assessment to identify where your configuration could be altered to improve your security posture.

-- Use PAN-DB URL Filtering to block “Newly-Registered Domains”, which contains domains registered in the last 32 days.
+- Use URL Filtering to block “Newly-Registered Domains”, which contains domains registered in the last 32 days.

 - If you cannot block access to the Newly Registered Domains category, then our recommendation would be to enforce SSL decryption to these URLs for increased visibility and to block users from downloading risky file types such as PowerShells and executables.